Awais-Asghar/Human-Following-Robot/README.md

 1. Power on the robot.
 2. Place the robot on a line track.
+4. The robot will move right if right IR Sensor detects human.
-3. The robot will follow the line based on the IR sensor readings.
+5. The robot will move left if left IR Sensor detects human.
-4. The robot will stop if the middle IR sensor detects an obstacle (e.g., a human).
+6. The robot will move forward if middle IR Sensor detects human.

 ## Customization